 Cognitive Function and Cognitive Impairment

 Cognition is defined as the ability to learn, reason, and acquire knowledge through experiences, thoughts, and senses.
-Children with cerebral palsy who have cognitive impairment should be recognized early, so that appropriate interventions can be implemented as early in development as possible.
+Children with cerebral palsy who have cognitive impairment should be recognized early, so that appropriate intervention can be implemented as early in development as possible.